-The term putty is very common when it comes to home painting.
-Wall putty is a white powdered material that is used to provide a smooth base to walls.
-It is mainly used for filling cracks and leveling surface.
-It provides good smooth finish on your walls.
+The term putty is very common when it comes to home painting. putty in repainting Wall putty is a white powdered material that is used to provide a smooth base to walls.
+It is mainly used for filling cracks and leveling surface. putty in repainting It provides good smooth finish on your walls.
 It is applied on walls and ceiling before applying primer and paint.

 - To fill in the hairline cracks or pores any on the wall surface.